2026 World Cup: President Tinubu gets update on FIFA verdict, reasons for delay

-2026 World Cup: President Tinubu Gets Fresh Update Why FIFA Is Yet To Rule on Nigeria’s Petition
+2026 World Cup: President Tinubu Gets Update Why FIFA Is Yet To Rule on Nigeria’s Petition

 - Nigeria’s 2026 World Cup fate now hinges on a pending FIFA ruling over an eligibility protest against DR Congo